 There is also the option to remove an internal single leg to use as a simple stability pole for any sports photography you will be doing.

-A good 20,000 mAh battery pack will top up your iPhone battery 6-8 times over and weighs in at a very modest £24 from Amazon.
-I have had mine for about 3 years now, and it still works like a charm!
+The EasyAcc is good 20,000 mAh battery pack, which will top up your iPhone battery 6-8 times over.
+I have had mine for about 3 years now and it still works like a charm!

 International Plug Adapter